fajarcandraaa/pdf-generator-with-qr/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Is a simple pdf file creation service in the golang programming language. programs that are supported from the simple program code above
+Is a simple pdf file generator in the golang programming language. programs that are supported from the simple program code above
 1. create a qr-code (.png)
-2. add a favicon to the qr-code
+2. add a icon to the qr-code
-3. create a pdf file from an image
+3. create a pdf file from an image file
 4. add metadata to pdf files (Tittle, Author, Description, Keywords)
 5. modify pdf producer
 6. encrypt and decrypt pdf files